Naturally enough, the book I think by far the best in its analysis of the Tonkin Gulf Incidents is the one I myself wrote:

 Joseph F. Bouchard, "Uses of Naval Force in Crises: A Theory of Stratified Crisis Interaction."
 Ph.D. dissertation, Stanford University, 1989.
 1236 pp. (When Bouchard later published this as a book, he had to cut it to a much smaller size.
 Tonkin Gulf was one of the things that got cut.)

 Richard A. Cherwitz, "The Rhetoric of the Gulf of Tonkin: A Study of the Crisis Speaking of President Lyndon B. Johnson."
-Ph.D. dissertation, University of Iowa, 1978.
+Ph.D. dissertation, Speech and Dramatic Art, University of Iowa, 1978. viii, 237 pp.

 William B. Cogar, ed., New Interpretations in Naval History: Selected Papers from the Eighth Naval History Symposium.
 Annapolis: Naval Institute Press, 1989. xix, 328 pp. Contains papers on Tonkin Gulf by Edward Marolda (pp. 281–303) and Edwin Moïse (pp. 304–322), and comments on them by James A. Barber, Jr. (pp. 323–328).